LeavesMC/docs/docs/leaves/README.md

 :::caution

-This document is produced by Google Translation, so there may be some syntax errors and unclear translation
+This document is produced by Google Translator and was manually corrected, so there may be some syntax errors and unclear translation.

 :::

 Leaves is a fork of the Paper Minecraft Server that aims repairing broken vanilla properties.
-Leaves contains some features, anti exploit preventions and performance improvements not found in Paper.
+Leaves contains some features, like anti exploit preventions and performance improvements not exists in Paper.